-Buying running shoes recommends spending time buying the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.
+Buying running shoes recommends spending time purchasing the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.

 and aren't going to give you foot and ankle pain.
 Exercise is about improving your health, after all, not about increased visits to your chiropractor.

 Does one size fit all when buying shoes?
 Nope, I'm afraid not; nor one brand.

 Does one brand fit all when buying walking shoes?
 Unlikely.

 Take your time when buying running shoes.
 Set aside a whole morning, and be pleased if you can do it in under two hours.
 Why?
 Because it's important, and many of the foot pain patients treated at the chiropractic coalface are simply a matter of getting them out of poorly fitting sneakers.

 Did you know that right and left shoes only became available for the first time about one hundred years ago?
 Before that your foot had to fit the shoe, not vice versa.
 But now you have the choice, if you'll take the time.
 Otherwise, pain is going to be your lot.

 Make sure they are snug but not too tight.
 Not too loose either, or you'll get blisters.

 Buying running shoes suggests that you take your time and do it properly; otherwise it's going to cost you a lot of money, not mention the foot pain, plantar myofascitis and heel spurs.

 Rule 1: If when buying shoes they aren't immediately comfortable, discard them.
 Don't believe the rubbish about they will stretch, and you'll wear them in.
 That's just nonsense.
 If they aren't immediately comfortable, move on to the next pair, and maybe the next shop.
 Yes, it will take time to buy a decent, properly fitting pair of shoes that are not going to give you umpteen visits to the chiropractor or podiatrist.
 Or worse still, the orthopaedic surgeon, the man with the knife.